tsnz/IsaacImitationLearning/readme.md

 This repo provides the tools to capture demonstrations in IsaacLab, as well as train a robot using the collected demonstrations.
 Demonstrations can be collected using different means, for example keyboard, gamepad or a MetaQuest 3 headset.
 The imitation learning part focuses mainly on diffusion.

 ## Requirements

+This repo uses [Git LFS](https://git-lfs.com/) to store usd assets and the corresponding textures.

 - Needed
     - Python 3.10
     - IsaacSim >= 4.5